-Governmental Funds - Most of the School District's activities are reported in governmental funds, which focus on the determination of financial position and change in financial position, not on income determination.
+Governmental Funds - Most of the School District's activities are reported in governmental funds, which focus on how money flows into and out of those funds and the balances left at year-end available for spending in future periods.
 These funds are reported using the modified accrual method of accounting, which measures cash and all other financial assets that can readily be converted to cash.
 The governmental fund statements provide a detailed short-term view of the School District's general government operations and the basic services it provides.
 Governmental fund information helps determine whether there are more or fewer financial resources that can be spent in the near future to finance educational programs.
-The relationship (or differences) between governmental activities (reported in the Statement of Net Position and the Statement of Activities) and governmental funds are reconciled in the financial statements.
+The relationship (or differences) between governmental activities (reported in the Statement of Net Position and the Statement of Activities) and governmental funds are reconciled to the financial statements.